vexl-it/vexl-ios/.gitlab/merge_request_templates/default.md

 # Checklist ✅

 - [ ] I have performed a self-review of my own code.
+- [ ] I updated the changelog for make life simpler to QAs
 - [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] I have made corresponding changes to the documentation.